5 keys to sustainable self-motivation.

 Here are five questions to ask yourself -- especially when you feel your motivation slipping and your enthusiasm waning:

 1. Am I tapping into my own inner resources?
 Is there a courageous action I should take right now to overcome an obstacle?
-As you answer these questions clearly and with conviction, you will ignite the motivational engine to drive success in your life and career.

 2. What's my "meaningful motive"?
 Am I focused on what has meaning for me?